doczjs/docz/README.md

 ## 📟 &nbsp; Install and Usage

 Simplicity is one of our core principles.
-So, getting started with docz is something really easy and quick.
-First of all, you need to install docz on your project using some package manager
+Therefore, getting started with docz is something really easy and quick.
+First of all, you will need to install docz on your project using some package managers

 ```bash
 $ yarn add docz --dev